-The accounting for IAS 16, Property, Plant and Equipment is a particularly important area of the Paper F7 syllabus.
+The accounting for International Accounting Standard (IAS®) 16, Property, Plant and Equipment is a particularly important area of the Financial Reporting syllabus.
 You can almost guarantee that in every exam you will be required to account for property, plant and equipment at least once.

-This article is designed to outline the key areas of IAS 16, Property, Plant and Equipment that you may be required to attempt in the F7 exam.
+This article is designed to outline the key areas of IAS 16, Property, Plant and Equipment that you may be required to attempt in the Financial Reporting exam.

 There are essentially four key areas when accounting for property, plant and equipment that you must ensure that you are familiar with: